Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Discussion

+In this section, we propose two mechanisms of smoothing the steps in $G$.
+We attribute the current for $V_{\rm{G}}<V_{\rm{G}}(1)$ to the intermittent disappearances of the barrier due to temporal fluctuation of the potential at both $\mathbf{r}_{\rm{G}}$ and $S_{\rm{F}}$.
+This mainly results from the following two reasons.
+First, the standard deviation of temporally variational potential energy in the channel, $\bar{\sigma}= \int_{\vert y\vert<D} d^2\mathbf{r}f(\mathbf{r};\vert y\vert<D)\sigma(\mathbf{r}) = 0.74(\pm 0.03)$ meV with Eq. (\ref{epf}), is much larger than $k_{B}T_{\rm{K}}$.
+Second, the velocity distribution in the $y$ direction near the gate for $V_{\rm{G}} < V_{\rm{G}}(1)$ has the nearly zero mean value ($\sim 10^{-4}-10^{-7}$ meV in terms of the kinetic energy), and thus does not deviate from the equilibrium distribution.
+Therefore, the conductor-insulator transition in our system is not caused by pinning and depinning of electrons at the constriction \cite{int6}.

-Therefore, $G$ up to $V_{\rm{G}}(1)$ may be represented as $G=G(1)P(1)$, where $G(1)$ is the conductance at $V_{\rm{G}}(1)$ and $P(1)$ is the probability that the potential at the position of the electrons exceeds the potential at the center in the constriction.
-If we assume that the temporal fluctuation of $\phi (\mathbf{r},t)$ obeys the normal distributions\cite{p1} and the temporal changes of $\phi (\mathbf{r},t)$ are spatially uncorrelated, $G$ can be estimated as
+From the conservation of energy, it is clear that electrons can pass through the gate only when the potential energy exceeds the barrier.
+Therefore, $G$ up to $V_{\rm{G}}(1)$ may be approximately represented as $G\approx \tilde{G}=G(1)P(1)$, where $G(1)$ is the conductance at $V_{\rm{G}}(1)$ and $P(1)$ is the probability that the potential energy of the front electron exceeds the potential energy at $\mathbf{r}_{\rm{G}}$.
+From the direct calculations in terms of the MD (see Supplemental Material) \cite{SM}, we verify that the temporal change of $\phi (\mathbf{r},t)$ almost satisfies the normal distributions as follows:

+as in the case of the fluctuating electric field \cite{s10}.
+Furthermore, it is probable that the temporal changes of $\phi (\mathbf{r},t)$ are uncorrelated between the two points of space.
+This is because the potential of the electron just in front of the barrier is fluctuated mostly by two electrons in the rear [see Figs. \ref{f7}(a) and \ref{f6}(a)]; on the other hand, the potential at $\mathbf{r}_{\rm{G}}$ is fluctuated mostly by the electron of the other side across the barrier.
+Hence, $\tilde{G}$ can be estimated as